hugoam/two-io/ARTICLE.md

 ## Another screenshot:
 ![gltf](https://github.com/hugoam/mud-io/blob/master/media/07_gltf.png)

-## Summary
+## What is it ?

+[mud](https://github.com/hugoam/mud) is an all-purpose c++ app prototyping library, focused towards live graphical apps and games.
+mud contains all the essential building blocks to develop lean c++ apps from scratch, providing [reflection](https://github.com/hugoam/mud#reflection) and low level [generic](https://github.com/hugoam/mud#generic-features) algorithms, an [immediate ui](https://github.com/hugoam/mud#ui) paradigm, and an immediate minimalistic and flexible [graphics renderer](https://github.com/hugoam/mud#graphics).

+In essence, mud aims to be the **quickest and simplest** way to prototype a c++ graphical application.
+It handles the problem of the code you **don't** want to write, and **should not have** to write, whenever prototyping an app.
+As such the core principle in mud is : **don't repeat yourself**, and we take this aim very seriously.
+We also believe it's a principle that is way too often disregarded.

-[mud](https://github.com/hugoam/mud) is a set of 6 small, self-contained libraries rather than a single one: they are 6 building blocks that turn out essential to prototyping any c++ app.
+mud consists of a set of 6 small, self-contained libraries rather than a single one: 6 building blocks essential to prototyping any c++ app.

+The first set of blocks, consists of low level c++ programming tools, which purpose is to avoid duplicating code over and over, by providing [generic algorithms](#generic-features) instead, operating on generic objects.
+Their purpose to maximize the potential of each line of code written, so that ideally, each of them is **only** concerned with the **problem domain** you are trying to solve.

-Three of them are low-level generic c++ blocks: they rely on applying generic operations on arbitrary types:
+These are the three low-level generic c++ blocks: they rely on applying generic operations on arbitrary types:
-- reflection of any c++ code to a set of generic primitives
+- [reflection](https://github.com/hugoam/mud#reflection) of any c++ code to a set of generic primitives
 - generic serialization of any c++ objects to any format (currently json)
 - generic script bindings for any c++ objects, methods, functions, seamlessly, **and** a visual scripting language

-Two of them make the interactive/graphical foundation of an app:
+The second set of blocks consists of the the interactive/graphical foundation of an app:
-- immediate/declarative UI
+- immediate/declarative UI to draw skinnable, auto-layout ui panels in few lines of code
-- immediate/declarative graphics
+- immediate/declarative graphics to render 3d objects in a minimal amount of code

 The last one ties the ui and the generic c++ blocks together:
 - generic ui to edit and inspect c++ objects, modules, call methods, edit text and visual scripts